Seymour, Indiana: Arts and culture

-The H. Vance Swope Memorial Art Gallery was created at the bequest of the artist, who spent his youth in Seymour and whose father was once the postmaster, and relative of then-mayor Allen Swope and contains works by regional artists as well as an extensive collection of landscapes by Swope.
+The H. Vance Swope Memorial Art Gallery was created at the bequest of the artist, who spent his youth in Seymour, and contains works by regional artists as well as an extensive collection of landscapes by Swope.

-Local comfort food is a deep part of Seymour's culture.
-This includes local hotspots like The Townhouse Cafe, which first opened in 1962.
-They have been serving locals their favorites for breakfast since then.
-In 2023, it was voted best home cooking, best breakfast, and best catering, and won honors for its tenderloins, burgers, and atmosphere.
-The Fish Stand, first opened its doors in 1962.
-Locals have been coming to the small unassuming local landmark restaurant on Ewing Street since then for fried fish and comfort food.
-The stand resides in a building first constructed in 1878 and needed major repairs when the current owners bought the property in 2013 that included new flooring, a new kitchen, and a new roof.
-Larrison's Diner, a local institution, has been serving local teenagers and adults-alike a steady diet of comfort food like burgers, fries, tenderloin sandwiches, and Big Red soda for more than fifty years.
-The diner was used as a filming location for Falling from Grace, starring John Mellencamp.
-The diner is also popular among his fans who might catch a glimpse of him at his favorite booth from time to time.
+Local diners are a longstanding part of Seymour's culture.
+Larrison's Diner served as a filming location for Falling from Grace.

 Until 2019, Seymour was the last town in the United States to celebrate Victory over Japan Day with a local parade.
-Beginning in 1946, the parade was held annually for 73 years until the local VFW voted to discontinue the tradition.
+Beginning in 1946, the parade was held annually until the local VFW voted to discontinue the tradition.

-Seymour is home to many vibrant social, service and philanthropic organizations such as the Elks Lodge, the Jackson County Masonic Lodge, the Order of the Eastern Star, the Seymour Lions, the Rotary Society, the Moose Lodge, the Rotary Society, the Phi Beta Psi, Knights of Columbus, and the Jackson County Sertoma Club.
+Seymour is home to numerous social, service, and philanthropic organizations, including the Elks Lodge, the Jackson County Masonic Lodge, the Order of the Eastern Star, the Seymour Lions, the Rotary Club of Seymour, the Moose Lodge, Phi Beta Psi, the Knights of Columbus, and the Jackson County Sertoma Club.